-Welcome to the 2024 Badwater® 135 Ultramarathon, the 135-Mile World Championship globally known as the world's toughest foot race!
+Welcome the 2025 Badwater® 135 Ultramarathon, presented by Mount to Coast, the 135-Mile World Championship globally known as the world's toughest foot race!

-This year's race celebrates the 47th anniversary of Al Arnold's original trek from Badwater Basin to Mt.
+This year's race celebrates the 48th anniversary of Al Arnold's original trek from Badwater Basin to Mt.
 Whitney in 1977.
 Arnold, an ultrarunning pioneer, human potential guru, and health club manager, competed in a solo effort: it was just Arnold and his support crew against the elements and the clock.
 It took him three efforts before he was successful, having first attempted the route in 1974 and then 1975.
 It took four more years until Jay Birmingham also completed the course, in 1981.